Must Go Faster

 Frustration #1: Checking Work is Less Fun Than Creating Work

 Here’s the thing.
 I like my work.
 I like creating things.
 I like crafting stories through data or presentations in a way that people find useful.
-I like that I worked hard on it, that I toiled away on a presentation, adjusting the positioning to be just so to draw your eye to the right information.
+I like that I worked hard on it, that I toiled away on a presentation, adjusting the positioning to be just so for it to draw your eye to the right information.
 And when people like it, I feel proud of my work.

 With AI, I haven’t learned to feel that ownership.
 So, instead of feeling like the things I’m doing with AI are my creations, they feel like I’m just checking over someone else’s work.